Prioritized Task Scheduling

 Prioritization aside, the current primitives that userspace schedulers rely on are not ideal for modern use cases. setTimeout(0) is the canonical way to schedule a non-delayed task, but there are often minimum delay values (e.g. for nested tasks) which can lead to poor performance due to increased latency.
 A well-known workaround is to use postMessage() or a MessageChannel, but these APIs were not designed for scheduling, e.g. you cannot queue callbacks. requestIdleCallback() can be effective for some use cases, but this only applies to idle tasks and does not account for tasks whose priority can change, e.g. re-prioritizing off-screen content in response to user input, like scrolling.

-This document introduces a new interface for developers to schedule and control prioritized tasks.
-The Scheduler interface exposes a postTask() method to schedule tasks, and the specification defines a number of TaskPriorities that control execution order.
+This specification introduces a new interface for developers to schedule and control prioritized tasks and continuations.
+A task in this context is a JavaScript callback that runs asynchronously in its own event loop task.
+A continuation is the resumption of JavaScript code in a new event loop task after yielding control to the browser.
+The Scheduler interface exposes a postTask() method to schedule tasks and a yield() method to schedule continuations.
+The specification defines a number of TaskPriorities to control task and continuation execution order.
 Additionally, a TaskController and its associated TaskSignal can be used to abort scheduled tasks and control their priorities.

 This spec formalizes three priorities to support scheduling tasks: